archethic-foundation/archethic-docs/docs/learn/sharding.md

 title: Sharding
 ---

-To become an unlimited decentralized network, ARCHEthic Blockchain is using a feature call `Sharding` uses to split processing and storage power to ensure a scalable system.
+To become an unlimited decentralized network, Archethic Blockchain is using a feature call `Sharding` uses to split processing and storage power to ensure a scalable system.

 Thanks to the `Transaction Chain` paradigm, transactions can be divided into chain, to ensure a concurrent processing as the opposite of traditional blockchains.